johndavidpearce/jTinder/README.md

 jTinder is a javascript library that makes rating people, products, images very easy and fast.
 It is optimized for mobile touch device but has also a desktop fallback.

+This is a minimal fork in order to make the library NPM-compatible and fix any basic bugs for a dynamic use case (i.e. support dynamic removal and addition of swipe items).

 jTinder Example
 -------------------------
 http://x5c.de/jtinder/